Skip to main content

 AGM batteries excel in applications where three conditions meet: moderate cycling (not daily deep discharge), enclosed installation (no ventilation for hydrogen gas), and vibration or movement (boats, vehicles, portable setups).

-Specific scenarios where AGM outperforms alternatives: dual-purpose marine batteries (starting plus trolling), RV house batteries where you cannot maintain flooded cells, UPS systems in office environments, and overland vehicle auxiliary batteries mounted under seats or in tight spaces.
+Specific scenarios where AGM outperforms alternatives: dual-purpose marine batteries (starting plus trolling), RV house batteries where you cannot maintain flooded cells, UPS backup systems in office environments, and overland vehicle auxiliary batteries mounted under seats or in tight spaces.

 Where AGM falls short: daily-cycle solar storage (LiFePO4 wins on cost-per-cycle) and budget stationary applications (flooded wins on upfront cost).
 If you cycle your battery bank daily, AGM batteries will need replacement every 1-2 years at 80% DoD, making them more expensive than LiFePO4 over 5-10 years.